Washington Park (baseball): First park

 The ice baseball fad resurfaced in the mid-1880s, leading writer Henry Chadwick to organize a series of games at Washington Park.
 Teams of professional ballplayers faced off against amateurs in January 1884, ten to a side (the tenth player covering the park's short right field).

-In 1891, the Trolley Dodgers moved into the Players' League one-year-old ballpark, Eastern Park in Brownsville.
+In 1891, the Trolley Dodgers moved into the one-year-old Players' League ballpark, Eastern Park in Brownsville.
 The first Washington Park was demolished and its wooden grandstand transported to Eastern Park.
 The move itself proved to be ill-advised, and the Dodgers struggled to draw fans in their new neighborhood.
 They abandoned Eastern Park after six poorly attended seasons, moving back to Park Slope and building a new ballpark across the street from the site of their first.